Evening Primrose Oil Benefits for Skin: Acne, Wrinkles & More!

 This article continues our series about facial oil; the skin benefits of evening primrose oil are in the spotlight today.

-Natural skincare lovers know how important face oils are for their daily routine.
+Evening primrose oil is extracted from the tiny seeds of the Oenothera biennis plant.
 The history of evening primrose use dates back centuries to medicinal applications by Indigenous North Americans.
 Evening primrose poultices were common remedies for bruises and wounds.
 In addition, stems and leaves were used to treat skin irritation and rashes.
-The leaves were also eaten to cure gastrointestinal problems and improve digestion.
-In the 17th century in Europe, evening primrose was used as a cure-all for many common health problems.

-Fatty Acid Composition
+Fatty Acid Composition of Evening Primrose Oil

 Evening primrose oil is very high in linoleic acid (70%) and gamma-linolenic acid (10%).
 This breakdown is unique and is responsible for the skin benefits when used on the face.

-Since the body converts GLA into prostaglandins and anti-inflammatory compounds, there is a potential medicinal role for supplements as they might improve symptoms of PMS and menopause and it may improve heart health, cholesterol, and pain.
+Since the body converts GLA into prostaglandins and anti-inflammatory compounds, there is a potential medicinal role for supplements as they might improve symptoms of PMS and menopause, and it may improve heart health, cholesterol, and pain.

 If you're looking for ways to combat the signs of aging or acne, evening primrose oil may be the answer.

 A deeply-moisturizing emollient oil, using evening primrose as a face oil will reduce transepidermal water loss.
 People with dry and mature skin will appreciate this benefit.
-Although most people use it as a dietary supplement, it has been used topically to treat allergic skin, including eczema and other skin conditions.
-The question of whether topical or oral use is the most likely to support healthy skin hasn't been fully answered with clinical studies.

 When using evening primrose oil as part of your facial oil routine, you would expect to experience:

-- moisturization and emollience
+• Moisturization and emollience

-- reduced visibility of fine lines and wrinkles
+• Reduced visibility of fine lines and wrinkles

-- skin barrier improvement and strengthening
+• Skin barrier improvement and strengthening

-- reduced redness from irritation and inflammation
+• Reduced redness from irritation and inflammation

-- regulation of sebum production and improvement in the appearance of acne, with a special emphasis on hormonal acne
+• Regulation of sebum production and improvement in the appearance of acne, with a special emphasis on hormonal acne

 Does Evening Primrose Oil Clog Pores?